Envek/rubyworld-keep-it-ruby/slides.md

 </style>

 <!--
-I’m Sampo Kuokkanen from Evil Martians, and I’m thrilled to be here today with colleague, Andrey Novikov.
+I’m Sampo Kuokkanen from Evil Martians, and I’m thrilled to be here today with colleague, and friend Andrey Novikov.

+Thanks to Ruby we have been able to afford not Lambos, but a kei car and a 50cc scooter.
 -->

 ---